pavlovadb/pavlovadb/README.md

 ## Hey I'm Daniela 👩‍💻👋

-I’m a full-stack developer based in Reno, Nevada, with several years of experience in the Ruby and JavaScript ecosystems.
+I’m a full-stack engineer based in Reno, Nevada, with several years of experience in the Ruby and JavaScript ecosystems.

 Recently, I co-created **🐿️ [Burrow](https://burrow-io.github.io/)**, an open-source data ingestion pipeline that streamlines RAG application development.